 “Note-taking templates and frameworks can… significantly expedite your analysis and synthesis.
 When you're determining upfront what you're taking notes on and how you're taking those notes.
 Are you taking them according to heuristic and by participant and then cutting it by segment?
 Are you taking notes on direct quotes or data to triangulate and how are you marking?
 Those will really, really help too.”

-📓 Different note-taking methods, techniques, and frameworks
+📓 Foundational note-taking methods, techniques, and frameworks

+Before we get to AI, let's cover the fundamentals.
 According to Nielsen Norman Group, there are two primary techniques for taking effective notes:

-• Chronological logs are notes and observations that you take down in the order they occurred.
+- Chronological logs are notes and observations that you take down in the order they occurred.
 For example, if you’re taking notes for a 1-1 user interview, the moderator might share their script with you and you can follow along, noting down the participant’s answers to each question as they go.

-• Topical notes are observations that are organized by topic or theme, similar to affinity mapping.
+- Topical notes are observations that are organized by topic or theme, similar to affinity mapping.
 You could define key themes you want to look for ahead of time and have note-takers leave observations in different categories, or you could assign different colored sticky-notes for different participants, in the case of multi-person studies.

 Within topical notes, you can use frameworks to organize themes like:

-• AEIOU: Activities, Environments, Interactions, Objects, and Users
+- AEIOU: Activities, Environments, Interactions, Objects, and Users

-• POEMS: People, Objects, Environments, Messages, and Services
+- POEMS: People, Objects, Environments, Messages, and Services

 The approach you use—and the extent of the notes you take using that method—should differ depending on the study method.

-Use our free UX Research Method Selection Tool to to get a recommendation on the best method for your next study.
+Use our free UX Research Method Selection Tool to get a recommendation on the best method for your next study.

 As User Experience Researcher Cydelle Zuzarte states in her article about note-taking for UX research, the depth of your notes will range from:

-• Just the highlights when taking notes on things like the usability of small features or prototypes, success/failure scores, or effectiveness, efficiency, and satisfaction in a specified context.
+- Just the highlights when taking notes on things like the usability of small features or prototypes, success/failure scores, or effectiveness, efficiency, and satisfaction in a specified context.
 In this case, you may only need 1-2 pages of notes.

-• Full transcripts when taking notes for things like ethnographic research, primary research for a futuristic vision, or in-depth conversations with participants.
+- Full transcripts when taking notes for things like ethnographic research, primary research for a futuristic vision, or in-depth conversations with participants.
 In this case, your notes could be 15-20 pages or more.

 📚 Templates make work easier, faster, and more stress-free.
 Check out these 100+ free UX research templates for tools you (probably) already use.